-The university allows students to simultaneously pursue a Master of Arts in Communication and Certificate in Nonprofit Management in the School of Arts and Sciences.
-To enroll in both programs, students must apply and be accepted to both programs.
-Students who successfully complete the requirements in both programs will receive two separate documents—a communication diploma and nonprofit certificate.
+The university allows students to simultaneously pursue a Master of Arts in Communication and Certificate in Nonprofit Management in the Krieger School of Arts and Sciences.
+To enroll in both programs, students must apply and be accepted into both programs.
+Students who successfully complete the requirements in both programs will receive two separate documents—a communication diploma and a nonprofit certificate.
 Students may complete one program first before continuing with the second program or be in both programs concurrently.
 Pending graduates must complete the graduation application for each school.
 Students who finish the combined program participate in a single commencement ceremony.

 Individuals who wish to apply for the combined MA in Communication/Certificate in Nonprofit Management program must apply through Advanced Academic Programs.
 They can apply to both programs concurrently, or they can start with one program and then apply for the combined program by submitting an application to the second program through the AAP Admissions Office.
 The MA in Communication program will consider applicants for the MA in Communication portion, while the Certificate in Nonprofit Management program will consider applicants for the Certificate in Nonprofit Management portion.
 An individual can be accepted by one rather than both programs; in this case, that person can decide whether to enroll in the single program.
-(The Admissions Committees reserve the right to request additional information from applicants, if needed, to assess their candidacy for admission.
-All application materials submitted to the Advanced Academic Programs become the property of the Johns Hopkins University and will not be returned to applicants under any circumstances.)

 - Statement of Purpose: Explain why you are interested in entering the MA in Communication and Certificate in Nonprofit Management combined program, and how it will help your career or other goals.
-Double space your essay and limit it to 500 words or fewer (place the word count at the end of the document).
+Double-space your essay and limit it to 500 words or fewer (place the word count at the end of the document).

 Communication Program Curriculum

 The combined MA in Communication/Certificate in Nonprofit Management program enables students to reduce their course load.
 If students were to complete the two programs separately, they would complete a total of 16 courses.
-Yet students in the combined program take a total of 14 courses.
+Students in the combined program take a total of 14 courses.
 Please note that students must complete all 14 courses before they are eligible to apply for graduation.
 Students must take the following courses from the MA in Communication program:

 |Core Courses - Required:|